AndreiS1999/IsmDecoder/README.md

 ### Pins configuration

-- 1 or 2 interrupt pins for RF module data outpusts.(The second pin is required for the "extended" set of protocols.
-With only 1 pin the gateway will work fine, but with only the basic set)
+- 1 or 2 interrupt pins for RF module data outpusts.(The second pin is required for the "extended" package of protocols.
+With only 1 pin the gateway will work fine, but with only the basic package)
 - 1 interrupt pin for the reset config button output.
 - 1 pin for the "software" reset required for working modes swap.
 This pin have to be connected with the development board's reset pin.